Tianyu659/time-progress/README.md

 # time-progress
-shows how much time left in semester, year, week, day, etc.
+shows how much time left in semester/year